Autodesk-Forge/forge-revit2pdf/README.md

 1. Select Revit file version in BIM360 Hub to view the Model, Select view types which you want to export, click 'Export'.
 2. When the pdf file is successfully exported, click `DOWNLOAD` to download the file and open.

-`Note`: When you deploy the app, you have to open the `Configure` button to create the AppBundle & Activity before running the Export|Import feature, please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko).
+`Note`: When you deploy the app, you have to open the `Configure` button to create the AppBundle & Activity before running the export feature, please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko).
 You can also delete the existing AppBundle & Activity and re-create with different Design Automation Revit engine version.

 ## Deployment